All Episodes

 You wonder if there's any difficulties.

-They get an extra hour to vote.
+People getting to the polls in the panhandle, they get an extra hour to vote.

 Don't forget that.

-That's gonna play a big role.
+That's going to play a big role.

 They actually wrote a piece out today that it could take weeks for all the midterm ballots to be counted in California, which means it could take a long time to determine which party wins power.